Parallax (character): Fictional character biography

 The Hal Jordan incarnation of Parallax as depicted in Green Lantern (vol. 3) #50 (March 1994).
 Art by Darryl Banks.

 In 1994, in an effort to generate interest in its Green Lantern comics, DC replaced Hal Jordan, who had been the primary Green Lantern since the late 1950s, with the character Kyle Rayner, and eliminated the Green Lantern Corps which had served as supporting characters in the series.
 This was done in the story "Emerald Twilight", beginning in Green Lantern vol. 3 #48 (Jan.
 1994).
 After Mongul destroys his home town Coast City, Hal Jordan descends into madness, destroying the Green Lantern Corps, killing his friend Kilowog and all of the Guardians, except for Ganthet.
 After this, Jordan assumed the name Parallax and became a supervillain.
 In the crossover Zero Hour: Crisis in Time!, Parallax attempted to rewrite history to stop the destruction of Coast City by using chronal energy, pulled from the universe by the combined power of the rings of the Green Lanterns he had killed.
 While Kyle Rayner became the primary Green Lantern of Earth for the next decade, Hal Jordan terrorized the DC universe as the villain Parallax and attempted to make Cyborg Superman pay for the destruction of Coast City.

-During The Final Night event, Jordan sacrifices himself to reignite Earth's sun after it is nearly completely eaten.
+During The Final Night storyline, Jordan sacrifices himself to reignite Earth's sun after it is nearly completely eaten.
 His soul not at peace, Jordan becomes the new Spectre to seek redemption for his actions as Parallax.
 The 2004 miniseries Green Lantern: Rebirth, written by Geoff Johns and penciled by Ethan Van Sciver, reveals that Parallax is an ancient embodiment of fear who possessed Jordan during the events of Emerald Twilight.
 The Guardians of the Universe imprisoned Parallax within the Central Power Battery on Oa using fear's opposite energy, willpower, embodied by one of the fear's counterparts, Ion.
 Parallax had lain dormant for billions of years, its true nature hidden by the Guardians to prevent anyone from trying to free it.
 Parallax eventually came to be referred to as simply "the yellow impurity", a flaw, whose nature was kept secret from the Corps, that made their rings useless against the color yellow.
-When Sinestro is imprisoned in the Power Battery, his Qwardian yellow power ring taps into Parallax's power and awakens it.
+When Sinestro is imprisoned in the Power Battery, he awakens Parallax and leads to Jordan being chosen by it.

-Kyle Rayner and fellow Green Lanterns John Stewart, Guy Gardner, Kilowog, Hal Jordan, and Ganthet imprisoned the parasite back in the Central Power Battery on Oa.
+Kyle Rayner and fellow Green Lanterns John Stewart, Guy Gardner, Kilowog, Hal Jordan, and Ganthet imprison the parasite back in the Central Power Battery on Oa.
 Despite this reintroduction of the "yellow impurity", the power rings' weakness against yellow no longer applies, as experienced wielders are now able to consciously recognize and overcome it.
 It is still, however, a considerable weakness for new Green Lantern recruits and rookies, who must be taught the impurity's nature and how to combat it.